 - the depth of the burial hole must be sufficient to prevent animals scavenging and gaining access to it – at least 60 cm deep is advised

 - the location must not be near any watercourses, or likely to contaminate local water supplies

 Disposal of dead wild birds on public land

 Where dead birds are on public land, it is the local authority’s responsibility to safely dispose of the carcases.
 See our guidance on how to report a dead or injured animal.

 If you find a deceased raptor/corvid that you believe to be the victim of wildlife crime, do not touch the bird.
 This will help preserve any evidence of a potential crime scene.
 Also, the dead bird may contain poisons that can be absorbed into the skin or contaminate the environment.
 Please contact the police on 101 and ask if the matter can be referred to a Wildlife Crime Officer.
 There is more information on the Police Scotland website.
 Alternatively, the incident can be reported anonymously to CrimeStoppers on 0800 555 111.

-Report an injured animal to the Scottish Society for the Prevention of Cruelty to Animals (SSPCA) in Scotland.
+Report an injured animal or sick bird to the Scottish Society for the Prevention of Cruelty to Animals (SSPCA) in Scotland.

 Telephone: 03000 999 999).
 Information about call charges is available.